cismet/wupp-generic-topic-map-config/README.md

-# Config Files for the Genieric Topic Map Project
+# Config Files for the Generic Topic Map Project

 ### devDeployment